-A big thanks to all of you that have donated quilts, applied binding, and quilted donated tops!
+A big thanks to all of you who have donated quilts, applied binding, and quilted donated tops!

 We always have kits ready to pick up at the general meetings on the 3rd Thursday of each month.
 Pattern, fabric, and sometimes pre-cut pieces are ready for you!